NickiShaw/Fiji_Organelle_Identifier/README.md

 ![Initialization passed window](https://github.com/NickiShaw/Fiji_Organelle_Identifier/blob/main/Images/Initializer_failed.jpg)

+Now restart Fiji a second time, the Run file will now contain the path which allows it to access the helper file.

+:tada: Initialization is now complete! :tada:

 You must have an image open for the program to run, the program automatically takes the top-most image available (i.e. the most recently clicked-on image).